mealies/toolkit/README.md

 This is the go module we are building, containing our tools and test files.

-Not included is the app folder in the same go workspace used to test the package
+Not included is the app folder in the same go workspace used to test the package.

 ## Calling methods in this package